top of page

 Audition Requirements:

-Please bring a headshot and resume.
-Please prepare 32 bars of a musical theater song that best fits and showcases your range.
+Please prepare a 1 minute comic monologue and 16 bars of a comic musical theater song that best showcases your range.
 An accompanist will be provided.
 Please bring clearly marked sheet music in the correct key and do not sing acapella.
-Dance auditions will be held at callbacks.
-Please bring character shoes if you have them, or something you can dance in.
-All roles are open to actors of all ages, gender identities, race.
+A solid British accent is a major plus.
+Please bring a headshot and resume.
+Callbacks will include dance auditions and reading/singing from the show.
+All roles are open to actors regardless of race or gender identity.

 Please note that The Heights Players is a non-profit theater and this is a non-equity production.
 All cast and crew volunteer their time and talent.
 The Heights Players is a membership organization, there is no pay or stipend for any role or position.